gjjoo/gjjoo/README.md

 `Using SPA and REST API`

-The project provides information about countries, cities, and places for digital nomads.
+This project is based on digital nomad's stories and topics.

 - [Front End](https://github.com/tralogteam/tralog-web)
 - [Back End](https://github.com/tralogteam/tralog-api)